roukara/grid-helper/README.md

 ```

 ## Options
-- `type`: The type of grid.
-Can be 'column', 'row', or 'grid'.
+- `column`: The number of columns.
-- `count`: The number of grid items.
+- `row`: The number of rows.
-- `gutter`: The space between grid items, in pixels.
+- `gutter`: The space between grid items.
-- `margin`: The outer margin of the grid, in pixels.
+- `margin`: The outer margin of the grid.
 - `color`: The color of the grid lines.

 ## Toggle Grid Visibility